Asymptotic behaviour of randomised fractional volatility models: Main results

 holds almost surely for $t\in\Tt$, where $\Fh:\Tt\times\Tt\to\RR$ is defined for $0<s<t$, with~$\kappa_H$ in~\eqref{eq:VolterraK}, as

-\end{lemma} The case $\beta=0$ (and $\xi =1$) is excluded since, in that case, the lemma boils down to the classical Volterra representation of the fractional Brownian motion~\eqref{eq:VolterraW} and the function~$\Fh$ is nothing else that~$K^H$ given in~\eqref{eq:VolterraK}.
+\end{lemma} The case $\beta=0$ (and $\xi =1$) is excluded since, in that case, the lemma boils down to the classical Volterra representation of the fractional Brownian motion~\eqref{eq:VolterraW} and the function~$\Fh$ is nothing else than the kernel~$K^H$ given in~\eqref{eq:VolterraK}.
 For $H\in (\frac{1}{2},1)$, the expression for~$\Fh$ is in agreement with~\cite[Definition 2.1]{YLX08}, but, for $H \in(0,\frac{1}{2})$, it corrects the slightly erroneous expression therein.
 This function~$F^H$ allows us to fully characterise the following RKHS, with proof postponed to Section~\ref{sec:proof_RKHS_tails}:

 \begin{proposition} For any $H \in (0,1)$, $\beta>0$, the space~$\Hh_{\Fh}$ is the RKHS of the Gaussian process $\xi\int_{0}^{\cdot} \E^{\beta (\cdot-s)} \D W^H_s$. \end{proposition}